unoplatform/uno/doc/articles/features/ElevatedView.md

 You can set the following properties:

 * `Elevation`: numeric number representing the level of the elevation effect.
 Typical values are between 5 and 30.
 The default is `0` - no elevation.
 * `ShadowColor`: By default the shadow will be `Black`, but you can set any other value.
-You can reduce the shadow effect by using the alpha channel [except Android].
-On Android, the shadow color can only be changed since Android Pie (API 28+).
-The default is `Black` with alpha channel at 25%.
+You can reduce the shadow effect by using the alpha channel.
 * `Background`: The default is `null`, which does not show a shadow.
 You'll need to specify a color to avoid having a shadow below a transparent surface if the stretching does not match the child.
 * `CornerRadius`: Use it to create rounded corner effects.
 The shadow will follow them.